 How Accurate is my SleepScore Max?

 ResMed, the leaders in sleep science, spent more than 10 years developing SleepScore technology.
-SleepScore has been tested and validated against Polysomnography (PSG) the gold standard of measuring sleep, and over two million nights of sleep data help to inform the algorithm.
+SleepScore has been tested and validated against Polysomnography (PSG) the gold standard of measuring sleep including deep sleep, and over two million nights of sleep data help to inform the algorithm.
 The results on its accuracy have been published in over 10 scientific peer-reviewed papers, and scientists worldwide have applied the technology in their own academic and clinical research.
 This device, powered by SleepScore by ResMed technology, is undoubtedly the most accurate non-contact sleep tracker on the market today.